 “They’re fixing to pop,” he said referring to the succulent berries found on the side of many a southern road this time of year.

 Ellis has set up shop at the Hazlehurst market for years but said this is his first time to sell his goods in Brookhaven.

 “There has been a lot of traffic,” he said.
 “I feel like we’ve really got a chance here.”

 Fellow Copiah County farmer Lin Parsons was also optimistic about her chances down in Lincoln County.

 “This is a very busy market compared to Hazlehurst,” she said.
 “And the people here are very nice and very friendly.”

-Parsons runs Eden Organics from her farm in Gullman.
+Parsons runs Eden Organics from her farm in Gallman.
 In addition to her array of unique squash, including the rather eye-catching giant pink banana variety displayed proudly in her basket, she operates a full-fledged cottage industry complete with goats, chickens and GMO and chemical free crops.